drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 and \ref{fig-phoible-confmat}, respectively\add{, with each figure showing confusion matrices based on both full and truncated epochs}
-(plots for individual subject’s data can be seen in the supplementary material, figures S5-S7).
+(plots for individual subject’s data can be seen in the supplementary material, Figures S6-S8).
 Unlike the prior confusion matrices, where rows and columns followed a standard order based on consonant manner of articulation, in figures \ref{fig-psa-confmat},
 \ref{fig-spe-confmat}, and \ref{fig-phoible-confmat} the matrices are ordered